California Consumer Privacy Act Notice

 Last Updated: March 1, 2023

 Pursuant to the California Consumer Privacy Act of 2018 (“CCPA“), Recology, Inc. and its affiliates (collectively, “Recology,” “we“, “us” or “our“) provide the following details regarding the categories of Personal Information that we collect, use, and disclose about California residents.
-This CCPA Notice does not apply to our job applicants, employees, contractors, owners, directors, or officers where the Personal Information we collect about those individuals relates to their current, former, or potential role with us.
+This CCPA Notice does not apply to our employees, contractors, interns, externs, board members, or job applicants where the Personal Information we collect about those individuals related to those current, former or potential roles in the company.
+These individuals are covered under a certain policy.
 Under the CCPA, “Personal Information” is information that identifies, relates to, or could reasonably be linked with a particular California resident or household.

 Collection of Personal Information

 We plan to collect, and have collected within the preceding 12 months, the following categories of Personal Information as listed in the CCPA:

 - “Identifiers.”
 Identifiers, such as name, contact information, Recology account username and password, IP address and other online identifiers, Social Security number, driver’s license number, automobile or other vehicle license plate number;

 - “Customer Records Information.”
 Personal information, as defined in the California customer records law, such as name, contact information, Social Security number, passport number, driver’s license or state identification card number, insurance policy number, bank account number, credit card number, debit card number, or any other financial information;

 - “Protected Class Information.”
 Characteristics of protected classifications under California or federal law, such as age, race, color, physical or mental disability, sex, veteran or military status;